-Merchant Cash Advance or MCA (also now as a Future Receivables Purchase and Sale Agreement) is an advance of a lump sum of money to a company in exchange for a fixed set holdback percentage of daily future credit card sales.
-They are required to repay the advance until a greater amount than a the specified amount is paid in full.
-This process offers a unique payment process by offering flexible payments (holdback percentage of a credit card) that fluctuate with card sales in the future.
-The difference between the large sum upfront and the specified amount or payback amount is called the “factor rate” or fixed cost of funds. (this is not an APR).
-Merchant Cash Advances are not based on principal & interest rates (APR), rather it’s a flat fee or factor cost.
+Merchant Cash Advance or MCA (also now as a Future Receivables Purchase and Sale Agreement) is an advance of a lump sum of money to a company in exchange for a fixed set holdback percentage of daily future credit card sales and/or overall sales at a discount.
+The business is required to repay the advance until a greater amount (purchased amount) than the specified amount (purchase price) is paid in full.
+This process offers a unique payment process by offering flexible payments (holdback percentage of a credit card or overall sales) that fluctuate with sales revenue in the future.
+The difference between the large sum upfront and the specified amount (purchase price) or payback amount is called the “factor rate”. (this is not an APR).
+Merchant Cash Advances are not based on principal & interest rates (APR), rather it’s a flat cost discount or factor cost.
 There is no early payment discount to repay the advance in full early unless specifically stated in your merchant cash advance agreement (check your repayment terms in your agreement).
-An MCA is not a loan against daily credit card sales because it is not a short-term loan, but an advance funding in exchange for a fee.
+An MCA is not a loan against daily credit card sales or overall sales because it is not a short-term loan, but an advance funding by selling your future sales and/or credit card transactions at a discount.
 It is correct that merchant cash advances have no personal guarantee to the business owner, rather a business owner’s performance guarantee.
-Only small businesses that have consistent monthly credit card sales can exchange their credit card payments and qualify for merchant cash advances.
-This product is a fast finance method for a company that needs money fast to support cash flow.
+This product is a fast funding method for a company that needs money fast to support cash flow.

 Merchant Cash Advance (MCA): Product Overview

 Rate: 1.10% up to 1.45% Factor Rate (This is not an interest rate/APR like bank loans or other business loans)

 Repayment terms: No term limits estimated payback periods are 6 to 18 months